cilium/cilium/Documentation/install/system_requirements.rst

 Key-Value store
 ===============

-Cilium uses a distributed Key-Value store to manage, synchronize and distribute security identities across all cluster nodes.
+Cilium optionally uses a distributed Key-Value store to manage, synchronize and distribute security identities across all cluster nodes.
 The following Key-Value stores are currently supported:

 - etcd >= 3.1.0
 - consul >= 0.6.4

+Cilium can be used without a Key-Value store when CRD-based state management is used with Kubernetes.
+This is the default for new Cilium installations.
+Larger clusters will perform better with a Key-Value store backed identity management instead, see :ref:`k8s_quick_install` for more details.

 See :ref:`install_kvstore` for details on how to configure the ``cilium-agent`` to use a Key-Value store.